 No, really.
 Make a Summer Bucket List this summer.

-Your children will LOVE you for it and have the best memories because of it.
+Your kids will LOVE you and have the best memories because of it.

-Even when life happens, it amazes me that my children will reminisce about the good times as the bad times seem to fade.
+Even when life happens, it amazes me that my kids will reminisce about the good times as the bad times seem to fade.

 Putting your ideas of:

-- Crafts you can do with your children
+- Crafts you can do with your kids!

-When life with children in tow gets you stressed, the list will actually jog-your-brain and get you all back on track again.
+When life with kids in tow gets you stressed, the list will actually jog-your-brain and get you all back on track again.

 2. Planning a Bucket List Turns Hot Summer Days into Adventures